 - Career Planning/Placement Director Guidance Counselor

 - State Department of Education Program Assistant or Research Assistant

 What are some of Cabrini’s psychology graduates doing now?

 We are proud of our graduates in psychology.
-More than eighty percent of our graduates earn advanced degrees.

 Graduates have become professors and teachers, school psychologists, doctors, social workers, counselors, research analysts, camp directors, art therapists and much more.